dikareva-me/student_helper/README.md

 ## HTTPS requests made through Postman are listed below:
 1. Posting a task.
-It must have a title and a deadline, other fields are optional.
+It must have a title and a valid (date type) deadline, other fields are optional.
 If an email is present it must be valid.
 2. Getting all tasks present.
 3. Getting task by name.
 Returns a task with required title from user.
 4. Getting all uncomplete tasks and ordering it by ascending date of deadline.